Jim O’Briant, Founder, CEO & Administrator

 Ted Shafer’s Jelly Roll Jazz Band

-and in 2007 he also started his own traditional jazz band, the
+In 2007 he also started his own traditional jazz band, the

 He frequently fills in for the tuba players in other bands in the San Francisco Bay area.
-He also sits on the Board of Directors of the

 In 2013, he added another interest to his life when he purchased a Can-Am Spyder Roadster.